capactio/capact/docs/e2e-architecture.md

 SDK is a Go library with low-level and high-level functions used by [Engine](#engine), [OCH](#och) and [CLI](#cli).

-SDK can be used by Users to interact with Voltron components in a programmatic way.
+SDK can be used by Users to interact with Capact components in a programmatic way.

 ## Detailed interaction